shubhamgrover1/EL_Task4_Git/README.md

-# DevOps Git Workflow – Task 4
+# DevOps Git Workflow Demo

-This project demonstrates version control best practices using Git.
+This project demonstrates Git best practices:

-## Branching Strategy
-- `main`: Production-ready branch
-- `dev`: Integration branch
-- `feature/login`: Feature development branch
+- Feature branching (`feature/*`)

-## Workflow
-1. Feature created on `feature/*` branch.
-2. Merged into `dev` via Pull Request.
-3. After testing, merged into `main`.

-## Git Features Used
-- Branches
+- Dev branch integration
-- Pull Requests
+- Pull request-based merging
+- Git ignore, tags, and markdown usage

+## Branches
-- Tags
+- main
-- Commit history
+- dev
-- .gitignore
+- feature/login

+## How to run
+No code to execute – this is a Git workflow demonstration only.